PhilipSCA/philanderson-co-uk/john/learning/biology.md

 Hormones to increase fertility - some women's levels of FSH are too low=can't get pregnant - give FSH&LH as drug to stimulate ovulation || Cons: doesnt always work, too many eggs can be stimulated - results in multiple pregnancies (twins, triplets)
 IVF(in-vitro fertilisation) - collects eggs from ovaries, fertilising in a lab with sperm - or ICSI - sperm injected directly into egg - useful if man has low sperm count

+### Inheritance, Variation & Evolution
+##### Inheritance
+Heterozygous - two different alleles for characteristic (pl=heterozygote) - Bb Homozygous - two identical alleles for characteristic (pl=homozygote) - BB, bb Genotype - alleles present in a person for characteristic (BB, Bb, bb) - expressed as phenotype Phenotype - physical appereance of characteristic - what you actually see Allele - different versions of gene, that code for a different characteristic - 2 for each characteristic Dominant - Only 1 dominant allele needed for characteristic to show - capital letter - B Recessive - only expressed if both alleles recessive - lowercase - b Gamete - sex cell - egg or sperm cell

+Cystic fibrosis - excessive thick, sticky mucus in lungs & pancreas - must have 2 recessive alleles to inherit Polydactyly - baby born with extra fingers/toes - caused by dominant allele - only 1 parent needs to have it

+Genetic testing - analysis of persons DNA to see if they carry genetic disorders Antenatal testing - analyse baby before born - offered to couples who have increased risk of producing a disordered baby - cant detect all risks of inherited disorders.
+Neonatal testing - analysing a sample of blood from a baby's heel - detects disorders to treat them early Pre-implantation genetic diagnosis (PGD) - used on embryos before implantation - fertility drugs stimulate release of several eggs, then collected & fertilised in Petri dish (IVF) - cells tested for disordered alleles - embryos that dont contain disorder implanted into uterus

+##### Variation
+Environmental causes - climate, diet, accidents, culture, lifestyle
+    - features that show environmental variation - scars, accent/language, flower colour in hydrangeas Genetic causes - every gamete contains half of genetic information needed for a person - haploid - fuses during fertilization to make a zygote/diploid containing mother and father information
+Mutation - change in gene or chromosome - spontaneous, continually Selective breeding - humans breed plants/animals for particular characteristics - select best offspring and repeat
+ - Desired characteristics in plants: Disease resistance in crops | wheat with lots of grain | large/unusual flowers
+ - Desired ` animals: produce lots of milk/meat | chickens that lay large eggs | domestic dogs with gentle nature
+  Benefits:
+  - new varieties may be economically important - producing better/more food
+  - animals selected that can't cause harm - e.g cattle without horns
+  Risks:
+  - reduced variation could mean attack by specific insects/disease - would be extremely destructive
+  - rare disease genes can be selected as part of positive trait - problems with specific organisms
+  - create physical problems in specific organisms Genetic engineering - cut pieces of DNA from one organism, join them into a gap in DNA of another organism
+  - Uses: insect/disease resistant crops, golden rice (more Vitamin A - helps sight)
+  - Ethical issues with genetic modification - possible health risks with G.M food
+  Benefits:
+  - Faster, more efficient than selective breeding
+  - Improves crop yields/quality - important in developing countries
+  - Herbicide, insect, pest resistance = less herbicide used, insects eat less crops - crop not wasted
+  - Sterile insects can be created - infertile offspring - reduce spread of diseases (e.g mosquitos & malaria)
+  Risks:
+  - What benefits one plant may harm another
+  - not ethical to interfere with nature - GM crops more expensive - poorer people cant afford
+  - GM crops can be harmful - toxins have been detected in peoples blood - can harm pollen and insects who transfer it
+  - GM crops can cause allergic reactions in people

+##### Evolution
+Antibiotic resistance - bacteria reproduce at a fast rate - evolve quickly - 1) random mutation occurs 2) bacteria without mutation die or cannot reproduce with antibiotic 3) resistant bacteria reproduces with less competition from normal strains

 Plasma - liquid that carries nutrients, hormones, proteins in the body Artery - carries oxygenated blood away from heart, small lumen